servo-automation/highfive/README.md

 `NodeMarker` is a *creepy* container.
 It wraps around all the objects!
 While most of the commonly used methods should work right now, in case you need to use a type-specific method (`lower` for `str`, for example), then you should add a new method to `NodeMarker`, asking it to access the method on the underlying type ([like so](https://github.com/servo-automation/highfive/blob/8691a1ce0dce6045194f2a5510c0f63d2da72804/helpers/json_cleanup.py#L50-L51)).
 So, instead of working around in the main code, we're introducing workarounds in the cleaner.
 Well, everything comes at a cost!

-### Available handlers
+### Required events (and their corresponding handlers):

 #### [`issue_comment`](https://developer.github.com/v3/activity/events/types/#issuecommentevent)
- - `check_comments`: There's no general configuration for this, since it's specific to a repo.
-The handlers we've got here respond to approval comments in Servo PRs.
-They can be used as a model to add more repo-specific handlers.
+ - This is required for `pull_request/open_pulls`

 #### [`issues`](https://developer.github.com/v3/activity/events/types/#issuesevent)
  - `easy_assigned` (sync): This doesn't have a general configuration.
-This tracks the issues tagged `E-easy` (in Servo), assigns those issues to newcomers, pings them after a timeout, tracks their PRs, and notifies/closes those based on their inactivity.
+This tracks the issues tagged `E-easy` (in Servo), assigns those issues to newcomers, tracks their PRs, pings them after a timeout, and unassigns the issues based on their inactivity.
  - `label_notify`: Notify label watcher(s) in a comment when a label is added to an issue.
  - `label_response`: Comment when a label is added to an issue.